 Tunka-Grande & TAIGA-Muon

 The Tunka-Grande scintillation array was put into service at the end of 2015.
-Its task is to study the energy spectrum and mass composition of cosmic rays in the energy range of 1016–1018 eV in combination with the Tunka-133 and Tunka-Rex facilities, as well as to search for diffuse gamma radiation in the same energy range.
-The array of scintillation counters is combined in 19 stations in an area of 1 km2.
-The each of them consists of 2 parts: surface and underground.
+Its task is to study the energy spectrum and mass composition of cosmic rays in the energy range of 1016–1018 eV in combination with the Tunka-133 facility, as well as to search for diffuse gamma radiation in the same energy range.
+The array of scintillation counters is organized into 19 stations covering an area of 1 km2.
+Each of them consists of two parts: surface and underground.

 2_гранде